See index to all the chapters for Putting Out the Planetary Fire

 Fossil Fuel Companies Sue Opponents

-Fossil fuel companies have used the legal system in both the U.S. and abroad to suppress the rights of those who speak out against what such companies have done and are doing.
+Fossil fuel companies have used the legal system in both the United States and abroad to suppress the rights of those who speak out against what such companies have done and are doing.

-In the U.S., Earth Rights has identified more than 150 cases in the last decade where the fossil fuel industry filed strategic lawsuits against public participation (SLAPPs) and other judicial harassment tactics such as subpoenas in attempts to intimidate its critics in the U.S. This is part of a broader global trend of trying to restrict public debate, retaliating against those who seek to publicly speak in favor of the public interest. like Steven Donziger.
+In the U.S., Earth Rights has identified more than 150 cases in the last decade where the fossil fuel industry filed strategic lawsuits against public participation (SLAPPs) and other judicial harassment tactics such as subpoenas in attempts to intimidate its critics in the U.S. This is part of a broader global trend of trying to restrict public debate, retaliating against those who seek to publicly speak in favor of the public interest, like Steven Donziger who was subjected to nearly 1,000 days of house arrest as part of a years-long legal ordeal that began after he successfully sued Chevron on behalf of 30,000 Ecuadorian Amazonian Indigenous people.[27]

 The Role of Elections

-Elections are how democracies decide who gets to make decisions for the rest of us.
+Elections are how democracies are supposed to decide who gets to make decisions for the rest of us.

-While there are numerous problems with America’s system of democracy and election, elections are still the generally agreed upon way to decide how we will be governed.
-A change in a few seats in Congress, state legislature, or local government can be critical in determining which party is in control and willing to advance climate initiatives.
+While there are numerous problems with America’s electoral systems, elections are still the generally agreed upon way to decide how we will be governed.
+A change in a few seats in Congress, a state legislature, or local government can be critical in determining which party is in control and willing to advance climate initiatives.
 Electing a few more committed climate activists can also be instrumental in prodding the Democratic Party to be bolder.

-One study found that the Democrats’ endorsement of the Green New Deal provided a 2-percentage point increase in their vote share in the 2020 Congressional elections.[29]
+One study found that the Democrats’ endorsement of the Green New Deal provided a two-percentage point increase in their vote share in the 2020 Congressional elections.[33]

 Limits on U.S. Democracy